awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 When a reservation is associated with a Dedicated Host, the Dedicated Host can't be released until the reservation's term is over\.

 For more information about reservation pricing, see [Amazon EC2 Dedicated Hosts Pricing](https://aws.amazon.com/ec2/dedicated-hosts/pricing/#reservations)\.

+### Savings Plans<a name="dedicated-hosts-savings-plans"></a>

+Savings Plans are a flexible pricing model that offer significant savings over On\-Demand Instances\.
+With Savings Plans, you make a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years\.
+This provides you with the flexibility to use the Dedicated Hosts that best meet your needs and continue to save money, instead of making a commitment to a specific Dedicated Host\.
+For more information, see the [AWS Savings Plans User Guide](https://docs.aws.amazon.com/savingsplans/latest/userguide/)\.